manish-raana/rapidx/README.md

 ## steps to provide Liquidity:

--LP user can login at https://rapidx.live/liquidity -Moralis is used for user authentication
+- LP user can login at https://rapidx.live/liquidity
+- Moralis is used for user authentication
--LP dashboard is shown with LP positions, fees earned and shares.
+- LP dashboard is shown with LP positions, fees earned and shares.
--LP dashboard also shows APR and utilization
+- LP dashboard also shows APR and utilization
--User can Add funds (FIAT).
+- User can Add funds (FIAT).
 Currently dummy transaction for security purpose.
--User can add /withdraw liquidity
+- User can add /withdraw liquidity

 ## Steps for Merchant: